shankao/aftertime/README.md

 Run the tests
 ------------------
-./vendor/bin/phpunit tests
+make test

 Some ideas for the future
 ------------------
-* Add unit tests.
-PHPUnit
+* Add more unit tests
 * Decouple the User management from the rest
 * Better management of global services
 * Run-time config management with a web-based interface